jeffreykegler/old_kollos/notes/misc/strand.md

 * Origin,
   as returned by the
   pseudo-code accessor `Orig(node)`.
-  The origin is the G1 location at which the dotted rule starts.
+  The origin is the input location at which the dotted rule starts.

 * Current location,
   as returned by the
   pseudo-code accessor `Current(node)`.
-  This is the G1 location of
-  the dotted rule's dot position.
+  This is the location in the input that corresponds to the location of the dot in the dotted rule's RHS.

-It is convenient to use the same terminology for G1 locations in both terminal and non-terminal nodes, so that the start and end position of a terminal node are often called, respectively, its origin and current location.
+It is convenient to use the same terminology for input locations in both terminal and non-terminal nodes, so that the start and end position of a terminal node are often called, respectively, its origin and current location.